krystyna-lyn/Backend-Portfolio/README.md

 Install node.js
 App Server
-Our backend application server is a NodeJS application that relies upon some 3rd Party npm packages.
+The backend application server is a NodeJS application that relies upon some 3rd Party npm packages.
 You need to install these: nodemon, jquery:3.5.1, rxjs:~6.6.0 npm install.. cd..